allenai/allennlp-guide/chapters/part3/fairness.md

 ## Biases in Data

 We are all aware that large language models are hungry for text data, and these data greatly influence the word and sentence-level representations the models learn.
 NLP researchers and pratictioners often scrape data from the Internet, which include news articles, Wikipedia pages, and even patents!
-But, how representative are the text in these data of the real-world frequences of different words or groups of people?
+But, how representative are the text in these data of the real-world frequences of words among different groups of people?
 The answer is **not at all**.
 <br>
 <br>
 This is the result of <em>reporting bias</em>, in which the "frequency with which people write about actions, outcomes, or properties is not a reflection of real-world frequencies or the degree to which a property is characteristic of a class of individuals" [2].
-For instance, "murdered" occurs with a much higher frequency than does "blinked" in text corpuses because journalists usually report about murders rather than blinking, ironically as a result of the relative rarity of murders [2].
+For instance, "murdered" occurs with a much higher frequency than does "blinked" in text corpuses because journalists usually report about murders rather than blinking, as a result of the relative rarity of murders [2].

 There are many other biases in data that affect language models [2]:
-1. **Selection bias:** Data selection does not reflect a random sample, e.g. English language data are not representative of every dialect of English, Wikipedia pages overrepresent men
+1. **Selection bias:** Data selection does not reflect a random sample, e.g. English language data do not represent every dialect of English, Wikipedia pages overrepresent men

-2. **Out-group homogeneity bias:** People tend to see outgroup members as more alike than ingroup members when comparing attitudes, values, personality traits, and other characteristics, e.g. researchers incorrectly treat "non-binary" as a single, cohesive gender
+2. **Out-group homogeneity bias:** People tend to see outgroup members as more alike than ingroup members when comparing attitudes, values, personality traits, and other characteristics, e.g. [researchers incorrectly treat "non-binary" as a single, cohesive gender](https://venturebeat.com/2020/07/14/study-describes-facial-recognition-system-designed-to-identify-non-binary-people/)

-3. **Biased data representation:** Even with an appropriate amount of data for every group, some groups are represented less positively than others, e.g. Wikipedia pages exhibit serious biases against women
+3. **Biased data representation:** Even with an appropriate amount of data for every group, some groups are represented less positively than others, e.g. [Wikipedia pages exhibit serious biases against women](https://wikimediafoundation.org/news/2018/10/18/wikipedia-mirror-world-gender-biases/)

-4. **Biased labels:** Annotations in dataset reflect the worldviews of annotators, e.g. annotators prescribe incorrect labels due to an unawareness of non-Western cultures and traditions
+4. **Biased labels:** Annotations in dataset reflect the worldviews of annotators, e.g. [annotators do not add wedding-related labels to images of wedding traditions from different parts of the world, due to an unawareness of non-Western cultures and traditions](https://ai.googleblog.com/2018/09/introducing-inclusive-images-competition.html)

 Barocas and Selbst, in their 2016 paper "[Big Data's Disparate Impact](https://api.semanticscholar.org/CorpusID:143133374)," also broke down biases in data into the following categories (which overlap with the categories above) [3]: